oracle/terraform-provider-oci/website/docs/r/network_firewall_network_firewall_policy_service.html.markdown

 The following attributes are exported:

+* `description` - The description of the service.
+This field can be used to add additional info.
 * `name` - Name of the service.
 * `parent_resource_id` - OCID of the Network Firewall Policy this service belongs to.
 * `port_ranges` - List of port-ranges used.